Convex geometry over ordered hyperfields: Hemispace separation and the Kakutani property

-\begin{proof}[Proof of Theorem~\ref{thm:kakutani}] By \cite[Theorem 4.1]{WK}, the Pasch property is equivalent to the Kakutani property for 2-ary convexities i.e. $S \subseteq \HH^d$ is convex if and only if $\conv(\bp,\bq) \subseteq S$ for all $\bp,\bq \in S$.
-This is precisely our definition of a convex set over $\HH$.
-As Proposition~\ref{prop:pasch} holds for all factor hyperfields, so does the Kakutani property. \end{proof}
+We next note that $\cC$ is a 2-ary convexity as defined in~\cite[Section 1.4]{VanDeVel}.
+Explicitly, a convexity is 2-ary if $S \in \cC$ whenever $\conv(\bp,\bq) \subseteq S$ for all $\bp,\bq \in S$, which is precisely our definition of a convex set $\HH^d$.
+By \cite[Theorem 5]{Chepoi}, the Pasch property is equivalent to the Kakutani property for 2-ary convexities.
+As Proposition~\ref{prop:pasch} holds for all quotient hyperfields, so does the Kakutani property. \end{proof}

-We deduce the following as an immediate corollary of Theorem~\ref{thm:kakutani}. \begin{corollary} Let $\HH = \FF/U$ be a factor hyperfield.
+We deduce the following as an immediate corollary of Theorem~\ref{thm:kakutani}. \begin{corollary} Let $\HH = \FF/U$ be a quotient hyperfield.
 Any convex set $S \subseteq \HH^d$ can be written as the intersection of the hemispaces containing it, i.e.

 \end{corollary} \begin{proof} A point $\bp \in \HH^d$ is always a convex set.
 Therefore given any point $\bp \notin S$, Theorem~\ref{thm:kakutani} implies there exists a hemispace $X$ such that $S \subseteq X$ and $\bp \notin X$. \end{proof}